-Vaccination is our main protection against viral illnesses, so prevention and the degree of immunity are very variable.
+Vaccination is our main protection against viral illnesses, so prevention and the degree of immunity are quite variable.
 A common cold virus just doesn’t stimulate a big immune response, whereas something like polio or mumps can give you virtually lifelong protection through the memory cells.
-The key problem with the virus is that it multiplies in a vast exponential mode so that its numbers are huge; therefore, random mutations are going to be huge, and very likely over a period of time, natural selection is going to select for the best and the most resistant virus that may evade our natural or acquired resistance or any treatment we might try to use.
+The key problem with the virus is that it multiplies in a vast exponential mode so that its numbers are huge; therefore, random mutations will be huge, and very likely over some time.
+Natural selection is going to select for the best and the most resistant virus that may evade our natural or acquired resistance or any treatment we might try to use.
 There’s something called mutational drift—the constant, slow change that a mutation will cause in these viruses.
-Yet there are other viruses that stay very stable and don’t form many types of subspecies.
+Yet other viruses stay very stable and don’t form many types of subspecies.

 Diagnosing Viral Illness

-The diagnosis of a viral illness is usually clinical; we usually see the signs and symptoms of a particular disease.
+The diagnosis of viral illness is usually clinical; we usually see the signs and symptoms of a particular disease.
 Other times, we have to use immunologic techniques.
 For example, West Nile fever can be diagnosed through monoclonal antibodies.
-We use cultures for bacteria—we just swab or have you cough onto a plate of nutrient agar or jelly.
-This is very cheap, very quick, and easy to do.
-Viruses have to grow on cells.
-They can’t grow on gel, and so viral cultures are very difficult and very expensive; we don’t use them very often.
-We try to use antibody immune response or just a symptom complex to tell whether the patient has a specific disease.
+Labs use cultures for bacteria—the technician will swab or have you cough onto a plate of nutrient agar or jelly—cheap, very quick, and easy to do.
+However, viruses have to grow on cells, as they can’t grow on gel, making viral cultures very difficult and very expensive; thus why they aren’t used often.
+Doctors try to use antibody immune response or just a symptom complex to tell whether the patient has a specific disease.

 Learn more about how bacteria can cause disease